A catalog of quasar candidates identified by astrometric and mid-infrared methods in Gaia EDR3: Data and selection criteria

 where $b$ is Galactic latitude, $\rho$ is the radius for the positional matching between $Gaia$ EDR3 and AllWISE.
-Criterion (ii) selects the objects that have five-parameter or six-parameter solutions; Criterion (iii) takes the global parallax zero point of EDR3 (-17 $\mu$as) \citep{lindegren2021gaia1} into consideration; Criterion (iv) adopts the proper motion criteria from \citet{klioner2022gaia}, where $Cov(\mu)^{-1}$ is the covariance matrix of proper motion.
+Criterion (ii) selects the objects that have five-parameter or six-parameter solutions; Criterion (iii) takes the global parallax zero point of EDR3 (-17 $\mu$as) \citep{lindegren2021gaia1} into consideration; Criterion (iv) adopts the proper motion criteria from \citet{refId0}, where $Cov(\mu)^{-1}$ is the covariance matrix of proper motion; Criterion (v) is designed to avoid dense stars near the Galactic Equator during selection, where it is unreliable to select quasars using mid-infrared method; Criterion (vi) sets the maximum radius for cross-matching, and the combination of (v) and (vi) can effectively improve the accuracy of cross-matching \citep{lindegren2018gaia}.

 With these precepts, we obtain a catalog of 1,503,373 quasar candidates (hereafter as QCC), of which 78.9\% are in the AGN catalog of $Gaia$ EDR3, and other 316,683 sources are newly identified quasar candidates.
-Table \ref{description} shows the details of our catalog, the astrometric parameters are derived from $Gaia$ EDR3, W1 and W2 magnitude are from ALLWISE.
+Table \ref{description} shows the details of our catalog, the astrometric parameters are derived from $Gaia$ EDR3, W1 and W2 magnitude are from AllWISE.
 Fig. \ref{denisity} shows the density distribution in the sky.